Evolution of coexisting long and short period stellar activity cycles: Analysis of cycle periods

 Based on the possible coexistence of two branches for a given value of $\bra{R'_{\rm HK}}$, we can compute values of $\omega_{\rm cyc}/\Omega$ that would fall perfectly on either of the two branches.
-We refer to these as ``predicted'' cycle periods.
-Departures from the predicted values could be explained by a dependence on additional parameters such as the depth of the convection zone $d$ normalized by the stellar radius $R$, the metallicity [Fe/H], or the age, which might be affecting the cycle period.
+We refer to these as ``computed'' cycle periods.
+Departures from those values could be explained by a dependence on additional parameters, such as the depth of the convection zone $d$ normalized by the stellar radius $R$, the metallicity [Fe/H], or the age, which might be affecting the cycle period.